SIBMAS

 The SIBMAS is a Belgian amphibious infantry fighting vehicle.
 It was engineered from the same prototype as the South African Ratel.
-In appearance the vehicle is also similar to the Chinese WZ-523 armoured personnel carrier.
 The SIBMAS was developed between 1975 and 1976 at a department of the BN Constructions Ferroviaires et Metalliques in Nivelles.
 Production was on an order-by-order basis and commenced only for the Malaysian Army.

 It is due to be replaced completely under the Next Generation Wheeled Armoured Vehicle project.